mattermost/docs/source/deploy/mobile-troubleshoot.rst

 If your app is working properly, you should see a grey “Connecting…” bar that clears or says “Connected” after the app reconnects.

 If you are seeing this message all the time, and your internet connection seems fine, ask your server administrator if the server uses NGINX or another webserver as a reverse proxy.
-If so, they should check that it is configured correctly for `supporting the websocket connection for APIv4 endpoints </install/install-ubuntu-1604.html#configuring-nginx-as-a-proxy-for-mattermost-server>`__.
+If so, they should check that it is configured correctly for :ref:`supporting the websocket connection for APIv4 endpoints <install/install-ubuntu-1604:configuring nginx as a proxy for mattermost server>`.

 I’m not receiving push notifications on my device
 -------------------------------------------------